OnkarKunjir/platformer/README.md

 ## Blursed ninja
 Blursed ninja is a platformer game built in pyton using pygame.

+I switched to developing this game in python using pygame to C using opengl.

 ### Assets
 | Usedin | Source |
 | ----------- | ----------- |